gravityctrl/FilterChili/README.md

        .With(domain => domain.Range("Rating"));
 ```

 The second statement defines a filter for the `Product.Rating` property.
 Since it stores `int` values, we can use a variety of filters, that can compare numbers.
 In this case we decided to filter it by using a `Range` of values.
-The third statement therefor defines a `GreaterThanOrEqual` filter for the `NumberOfReviews` property.
+The third statement therefore defines a `GreaterThanOrEqual` filter for the `NumberOfReviews` property.

 ### Using the FilterContext